bbheemara/password_store_bot_pub/README.md

 Use this to get your stored password(you will be asked to master password here)

-## /update <service name>
-Use this command to update a existing service password (you will be asked to master password here)

 ## /delete <service name>
 Use this command to delete a service if you want to delete a service (you will be asked to master password here)